Keokeditse/Tutoring-Website/README.md

 The site includes:
 - Information about my tutoring services
 - Contact details for booking sessions
+- Give reviews of the experience and impact of the tutoring services

 ---

 ## 🛠 Tech Stack
-- **HTML5 / CSS3 / JavaScript** for frontend
+- **HTML5 / CSS3 / JavaScript (Node.js)** for frontend
 - Optional integration with **GitHub Pages** for hosting

----

-## 📌 Future Plans
-- Add a feedback page (reviews from students)
-- Share blog posts on study tips and academic growth